 Character defines the very essence of who we are, where we are, and demonstrates the pureness of our choices.
 At Chardon High School, we recognize the beauty of every student and every staff member's story along with seeing the value of the human spirit.
 Our staff emulates compassion and love to the children that they encounter each day.
 People often ask me, "what makes Chardon unique", and I immediately tell them that our school community epitomizes excellence in every deed, word, and lesson.
 Our staff teaches students to understand the value of developing meaningful relationships and ways to pay their lives forward.
 These lessons transcend the curriculum to develop young men and women not only for college, and careers---but for life.

 Abraham Lincoln said, “Reputation is the shadow.
 Character is the tree. “ Our teachers express that character is much more than just reputation...it is who we are even when nobody's watching.
 Having a good character means doing the right thing just because it's the right thing to do.
-This is the fabric that creates our outreach programs in Project Linus, Great Pal's, AC4P, FMP, NHS Tutoring, Interact and other acts of servant leadership.
+This is the fabric that creates our outreach programs in our capstone projects, Great Pal's, AC4P, FMP, NHS Tutoring, The Circuit of Success, Interact and other acts of servant leadership.

 Every family has its own story.
 As you reflect upon this, you may think about individuals inside of your circles that hurt or may be suffering from emotional or physical ailments.
 Just as your own capacity for handling situations vary---the person next to you is experiencing HIS/HER own story.
 It is so important to recognize those who might need your patience and understanding with their situation.

-Within the newly established Circuit of Success, our existing FMP programs, Topper Time period, and our focus on the 4E's: Enrollment, Enlistment, Employment, and Entrepreneurship--we knew we were on the right track to develop students for life and career readiness.
+At Chardon High School, our commitment towards educating the whole student and providing opportunities to reach each students’ purpose continues to energize our staff.
+Throughout the established curriculum, Circuit of Success Program, our existing Freshman Mentoring Program, Topper Time period, and our focus on the 4E's: Enrollment, Enlistment, Employment, and Entrepreneurship--developing students for life and career readiness hallmarks our vision.
 Our teachers worked intentionally within our curriculum to maintain our culture, climate, and educational outcomes.